JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 Now, create a `Database` class, which will wrap the `AppDatabase` interface and contain the caching logic.

-1. In the common source set `shared/src/commonMain/kotlin`, create a new `Database` class in the `com.jetbrains.spacetutorial.cache` directory.
+1. In the common source set `shared/src/commonMain/kotlin`, create a new `Database` class in the `com.jetbrains.spacetutorial.cache` package.
 It will contain logic common to both platforms.

 2. To provide a driver for `AppDatabase`, pass an abstract `DatabaseDriverFactory` instance to the `Database` class constructor: